ajefferiss/open-moments/content/tech/php_login_form.md

 </html>
 ```

 Now we're going to create the form to register users, at the moment we're not going to include client side validation, we'll provide that later.
-Our registration form will be
+Our registration form will be saved in a file called `register.php` and contain.

 ```
 <?php